Case Study: Content Strategy

 PROBLEM STATEMENT #1: How might we structure editorial content to allow the user to easily navigate through the experience?

-Travel start up Prior had been partnering with a visual design agency to design the look and feel of their site but they did not have a firm structure for the content for the site.
+A travel start up had been partnering with a visual design agency to design the look and feel of their site but they did not have a firm structure for the content for the site.
 With such stunning visuals and engrossing story-telling it was critical to design an information architecture that allowed the types of content to maintain their unique voice while also being flat enough to maximize findability.
 Conducting informal card sorts and in-person white board sessions with the client allowed me to provide recommendations based on the priority they assigned to content types in a way that satisfied their business needs as well as supported their editorial vision.
 Once the high-level structure was agreed upon, I created a site map that I used to focus our continuing conversations.

 PROBLEM STATEMENT #2: How might we incorporate Products into our existing IA for launch?